yduf/bestq/README.md

 ]
 ```

-where sharpness is relative to other images in the list, same for noise.
+where _sharpness_ is relative to other images in the list, same for _noise_.

 This information gives qualitative metrics one can use to estimate the quality of images in the list,
 without relying only on the dimension of the images or their file size.